TheBengineer/PricingCalculator/Readme.md

 # PricingCalculator
-A website to calculate price efficient vm allocations for specific workloads.
+A webapp to calculate price efficient vm allocations for specific workloads.